jobitech/JobinBabu_WorstUIUX/README.md

-# The Aggressively Annoying UI: Maximum Chaos Edition (TTS Removed)
+# The Aggressively Annoying UI: Maximum Chaos Edition

 This is a proof-of-concept web interface designed to create maximum user frustration through a series of hostile and counter-intuitive design choices.
 It utilizes modern web technologies (HTML, Tailwind CSS, JavaScript) to deliver a maximally aggressive and chaotic user experience without relying on external APIs for audio.